hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Tired in a pleasant way on a rainy Sunday after playing soccer this morning.

+17:04 Completed Sprint Review, Retrospective and Planning this week.
+I'm going to organize Trello and then do a Learning to Learn Assessment.